Affirmative Action Office

-The Affirmative Action Officer provides information and investigates complaints of discrimination or harassment based upon race, sex, color, creed, religion, age, national origin, marital status, disability, status with regard to public assistance, sexual orientation, gender identity or gender expression, or membership or activity in a local commission as defined by law.
+The Affirmative Action Officer provides information and investigates complaints of discrimination or harassment based upon race, sex, color, creed, religion, age, national origin, marital status, disability, status with regard to public assistance, sexual orientation, or membership or activity in a local commission as defined by law.
 The Affirmative Action Officer also investigates concerns regarding sexual assault at WSU.
 These confidential services are available by appointment or on a walk-in basis.
 Call the Affirmative Action office for more information or to make an appointment.

-Main Floor, Sheehan Hall (507.457.5555)
+Main Floor Sheehan Hall (507.457.5555)

 130 Kryzsko Commons, (507.457.5300)